wusai2333/trib/doc/labs.md

 - `trib/cmd/bins-back` is a bin storage service back-end launcher.
 - `trib/cmd/bins-keeper` is a bin stroage service keeper launcher.
 - `trib/cmd/bins-mkrc` generates a bin storage configuration file.
-- `trib/entries` defines helper several functions on constructing a Tribbler front-end or a back-end.
+- `trib/entries` defines several helper functions for constructing a Tribbler front-end or a back-end.
 - `trib/ref` is a reference monolithic implementation of the `trib.Server` interface.
 All the server logic runs in one single process.
 It is not